r) Provision, contingent liabilities and contingent assets:

 a) Credit Risk

 Credit Risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk from its operating activities (primarily trade receivables) including deposits with banks and financial institutions, foreign exchange transactions and other financial instruments.
+The Company is exposed to credit risk from its operating activities ( primarily trade receivables) including deposits with banks and financial institutions, foreign exchange transactions and other financial instruments.

 i) Trade Receivables and contract asset

 Customer credit risk is managed by each business unit subject to the Company’s established policy, procedures and control relating to customer credit risk management.
 Trade receivables are non-interest bearing and are generally carrying no credit terms.
 Outstanding customer receivables are regularly monitored.
-Trade receivables are primarily from Navy (being department of Government of India), hence the credit risk is considered low.
+Trade receivables are primarily from Navy (being department of Govt. of India), hence the credit risk is considered low.
 Further the Company receives advance against orders which also mitigates the credit risk.

 ii) Financial Instruments and cash deposits

 Credit risk from balances with banks and financial institutions is managed by the Management in accordance with the company’s investment policy.
-Investment of surplus funds are made only in accordance with the Department of Public Enterprises (DPE) guidelines on investement of surplus funds, with the approved banks and within credit limits assigned to each bank.
-The limits applicable to single bank and public/private sectors as per the DPE guidelines minimise the concentration of risks and therefore mitigate financial loss through counterparty’s potential failure to repay the principal and interest.
+Investment of surplus funds are made only in accordance with the Department of Public Enterprises(DPE) guidelines on investemtnt of surplus funds, with the approved banks and within credit limits assigned to each bank.
+The limits applicable to single bank and public / private sectors as per the DPE guidelines minimise the concentration of risks and therefore mitigate financial loss through counterparty’s potential failure to repay the principal and interest.

 b) Liquidity Risk